CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 When doing the detailed risk management work of creating or modifying a tree, we recommend working from text files with one line or row for each unique combination of decision values.
 For examples, see [SSVC/data](https://github.com/CERTCC/SSVC/tree/main/data).
-An important benefit, in our experience, is that it's easier to identify a question by saying  “I'm unsure about row 16” than anything else we have thought of so far.
+An important benefit, in our experience, is that it is easier to identify a question by saying  “I'm unsure about row 16” than anything else we have thought of so far.
 Once the humans agree on the decision tree, it can be converted to a JSON schema for easier machine-readable communication, following the provided [SSVC provision JSON schema](https://github.com/CERTCC/SSVC/blob/main/data/schema/SSVC_Provision_v2.01.schema.json).

 Once the decision points are selected and the prioritization labels agreed upon, it is convenient to be able to visually compress the text file by displaying it as a decision tree.